Last Updated on 14th January 2023

-IP Bans on Rust are the most common punishment for hackers, cheaters, and people who break the rules.
+IP Bans on Rust are the most common punishment for hackers, cheaters, and people who break the rules in Rust.
 You can get IP banned on Rust for using external software or abusing any bugs/glitches in-game to gain a competitive advantage over the rest of the players.

-While, as I said above, the Rust IP ban mainly applies to cheaters in-game and people who break the rules, there are some rare cases when users will get IP banned without an obvious reason.
+While, as I said above, the Rust IP ban mainly applies to cheaters in-game and people who break the rules, some rare cases exist when users get IP banned without an apparent reason.

-Whatever the case may be, below, you will find step-by-step instructions on bypassing the Rust IP ban instantly and getting back to playing with the gang.
+Whatever the case, below, you will find step-by-step instructions on how to get around the Rust IP ban instantly and get back to playing with the gang.